prajwalkamble/FSD-Assignments/README.md

 # FSD Assignments

-Hello, in this repository you can find all the completed **Backend** and **Frontend** assignments given.
+Hi, in this repository you can find all the completed **Backend** and **Frontend** assignments given.
 With the web technologies such as:
 ### Backend:
 - Java
 - Spring Boot